 About The Great Escape

-Gary Walker was in his mid forties and had been a 25-year veteran of Nashville's music industry when he made a radical career change.
-In the mid 1970s he took note of his son Greg's interest in rare SPIDERMAN comics, and he sensed the potential for success in the fledgling collectible industry.
+Gary Walker was in his mid-40s and had been a 25-year veteran of Nashville's music industry when he made a radical career change.
+In the mid-1970s he took note of his son Greg's interest in rare Spider-Man comics, and he sensed the potential for success in the fledgling collectible industry.
 Gary and Greg (with occasional help from the rest of the family, Gary's wife Peggy and daughter Karen) began buying and selling comics at flea markets and comic conventions.
 This mobile operation was profitable but wearying, so plans were hatched for a permanent retail home in Nashville.

-On May 30, 1977, The Great Escape opened its doors at 1919 Division.
-(An early staffer's wife won a $25 gift certificate for coining the store's name.)
+On May 30, 1977, The Great Escape opened its doors at 1919 Division Street (an early staffer's wife won a $25 gift certificate for coining the store's name).
 Expanding the staff to include experts in the burgeoning field engendered rapid growth, and The Great Escape immediately became a major player in the comics and collectibles game in Nashville.
-Within one month a second store was opened in Louisville, Kentucky – and the new empire had become a two-state, multi-store operation.
-In 1979, the decision was made to move the original small shop to a location only a block across the street at 1925 Broadway; this not only tripled the amount of retail space available, but also provided enough room in the upstairs portion of the building for the essential work spaces, offices, etc. that would prove invaluable in turning this location into the central, “home office” during the many years to come, as the company grew at a phenomenal rate.
-Shortly after the move, Gary’s son Greg became a full time employee, and wife Peggy became the outfit’s fulltime business manager that same year.
+Within one month a second store was opened in Louisville, Kentucky, and the new empire had become a two-state, multi-store operation.
+In 1979, the decision was made to move the original small shop to a location only a block down the street at 1925 Broadway.
+This not only tripled the amount of retail space available, but also provided enough room in the upstairs portion of the building for the essential work spaces and offices that would prove invaluable in turning this location into the central, “home office” during the many years to come, as the company grew at a phenomenal rate.
+Shortly after the move, Gary’s son, Greg, became a full time employee and his wife, Peggy, became the outfit’s full-time business manager that same year.

-More retail outlets were soon added: a Madison, TN store opened in 1983, and a comic book shop in Bowling Green, KY was purchased in 1987.
-In 1995, in association with country music artist Marty Stuart, TGE opened a fifth store on 2nd Avenue in Nashville's downtown historic district.
-The “Marty Party Headquarters” outlet got great initial reception, but was probably ahead of its time in terms of neighborhood development; this 2nd Avenue operation was discontinued in 1996.
+More retail outlets were soon added: a Madison, Tennessee, store opened in 1983, and a comic book shop in Bowling Green, Kentucky, was purchased in 1987.
+In 1995, in association with country music artist Marty Stuart, TGE opened a fifth store on Second Avenue in Nashville's downtown historic district.
+The “Marty Party Headquarters” outlet got great initial reception, but was probably ahead of its time in terms of neighborhood development; this Second Avenue operation was discontinued in 1996.
 The wishes of area bargain hunters were fulfilled in 2002 when TGE opened another outlet, the Half-Price-or-Less Store, just a block east of the flagship store on Broadway.